thil4n/Thil4n/README.md

 # Hi 👋, I'm Thilan Dissanayaka.

-Engineering graduate with deep expertise in software engineering and a strong foundation in computer science.
-Specializing in cybersecurity, with hands-on experience in penetration testing, malware analysis, exploit development, and reverse engineering.
-Proven ability to secure web applications and APIs, analyze low-level vulnerabilities, and implement robust defense mechanisms.
+I’m currently working at WSO2 as a Security Engineer.
+An engineering graduate with deep expertise in software engineering and a strong foundation in computer science, I specialize in cybersecurity with hands-on experience in penetration testing, malware analysis, exploit development, and reverse engineering.
+I have a proven track record of securing web applications and APIs, analyzing low-level vulnerabilities, and implementing robust defense mechanisms.

 In simple words,
 I ❤️ Computer science.